A Sydney Café Is Making Caramilk Choc Tops & uaagjsfdf (Sorry, Lost Self Control For A Sec)

 But that’s not the only Caramilk-based product the café’s been testing out… A couple days back, Cheat Day posted a flick of a – wait for it – Caramilk hot chocolate (or mocha).
 “Should we make it a thing since George bought every block of Caramilk along the river?” the caption teased.

-Although it’s currently unavailable, the café threw feelers out there to sense if it’d be something of interest to the public.
+Although it’s currently unavailable, the café threw feelers out there to see if it’d be something of interest to the public.
 In which case, I humbly proclaim – YES, it most certainly is.

 We need this in our lives right this second.